PugazharasanC/React-Notes/react-basics/additional/react-folder-skeleton.md

 Imagine you’re moving into a new house. 🏡 Before you start unpacking your boxes, you want to set up a nice layout.
 You need rooms for different activities—like a kitchen for cooking and a living room for relaxing.
 In the same way, when you create a React project, the folder structure helps you keep everything organized.

-**Developer A:** "Why does the folder structure even matter?"
+**Mia:** "Why does the folder structure even matter?"

-**Developer B:** "Think of it like organizing your closet!
+**Leo:** "Think of it like organizing your closet!
 If everything is scattered, you’ll spend ages looking for your favorite shirt."

 ## The Standard Folder Structure